 What’s more, we offer up to 90% of customer’s invoices, processed within one day.
 After analyzing a client, we advise you to grant them 30, 60, or 90 days within which to pay us.
 That way, your business will always have cash flow, whatever your accounts receivable situation.

-Recording accounts receivable
+How to record accounts receivable

 In the double-entry system of bookkeeping, if you make credit sales, debit accounts receivable—meanwhile, credit cash sales as income.

-The CFS’s starting point is Net Profit, which increases although there are no cash transactions; this is unacceptable.
+The CFS’s starting point is net profit, which increases although there are no cash transactions.
+This is unacceptable.
 Therefore, deduct any net profit or indirect sales that do not involve such transactions.

-You have to deduct increases in accounts receivables from the Net Profit to Cash Used from operations.
+You have to deduct increases in accounts receivables from the net profit to cash used from operations.

 Conversely, a negative number indicates a cash flow increase of the same amount.